-KCAD is accepting applications for the Fall 2020 semester.
+KCAD is accepting applications for the Spring 2021 semester.
 Please connect with us using the Student Inquiry or Teacher Inquiry form below so we can advise you on the process.

 DE Application Deadline

 Off-Campus Dual Enrollment application materials are due to KCAD by November 15, 2020 and are coordinated through the location high school.
 Late applicants may be considered on a case-by-case basis.

-On-Campus Dual Enrollment application materials must be received by Thursday, August 27th, 2020 5:00pm to allow for adequate processing time.
+On-Campus Dual Enrollment application materials must be received by Wednesday, January 6, 2021 5:00pm to allow for adequate processing time.
 The Spring 2021 semester begins on Monday, January 11, 2021.

 Please note: Students will not be admitted or registered for dual enrollment courses after the KCAD semester begins.

 High School Dual Enrollment Locations

 KCAD offers High School Dual Enrollment courses on KCAD's downtown Grand Rapids campus and at select high schools and art centers within the state of Michigan.
 Below is a list of expected off-campus locations for the Fall 2020 semester.